ng-learn-org/ng-learn-org.github.io/_drafts/Part-1-Polymer_Templates-Bindings.md

 {% endhighlight %}

-**Note:** TemplateBinding depends on NodeBind which depends on observe-js.
+**Note:** TemplateBinding depends on NodeBind which depends on observe.js.
 TemplateBinding.js uses Platform.performMicrotaskCheckpoint() which is defined in observe.js

 ### Polymer Version